-While most Malagasy use a charcoal stove to cook their meals. peace Corps gives all volunteers a gas stove (for environmental reasons).
-Most morning, I boil water for tea or coffee and cook eggs or buy bread on my way to school.
-When I don't have class, I'll grate some bageda sweet potatoes (one of the biggest crops here) for some hash browns.
+While most people here use a charcoal stove to cook their meals, Peace Corps gives all volunteers a gas stove (for environmental reasons).
+Most mornings, I boil water for tea or coffee and cook eggs or buy bread on my way to school.
+When I don't have class, I'll grate some bageda or sweet potatoes (one of the biggest crops here) for some hash browns.
 After school, I will buy the fruit of the season - currently watermelon!
-Almost every night I cook rice with laoka side dish, consisting of a mixture of the following: beans, tomatoes, onions, garlic or spinach-type leaves.
-There isn't much variety in terms of food in Amondro due to the extreme drought, but we makt it work!
+Almost every night I cook rice with laoka or side dish, consisting of a mixture of the following: beans, tomatoes, onions, garlic or spinach-type leaves.
+There isn't much variety in terms of food in Ambondro due to the extreme drought, but we make it work!

-The large know if the most used item in the kitchen.
-Its case is made of cow skin and its handle is made of a cow's horn.
-These knives are sold and used all over the Androy region and very resembling of its culture (there are a lot of cows and Tandroy people make sure no part of a cow gets wasted!)
+The large knife is the most used item in my kitchen.
+Its case is made of zebu skin and its handle is made of a zebu's horn.
+These knives are sold and used all over the Androy region and very resembling of its culture (there are a lot of zebu and Tandroy people make sure no part of the zebu gets wasted!)

 Next to my stove is my candle that I use when the electricity goes out (on a regular day, I will get 4 hours of electricity powered by the wind), oil for cooking, sugar (Malagasy love their siramamy!) and honey that I can buy on market day.
 Butter is a luxury but can be found in some small shops.